karthikn-7/karthikn-7/README.md

 - 👋 Hi, I’m @karthikn-7
-- 👀 I’m interested in web development
+- 👀 I’m interested in software development,web devolopment
-- 🌱 I’m currently learning html,css,js,php
+- 🌱 I’m currently learning python,data structures and algorithm,html,css,js,php
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 karthikn-7/karthikn-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.